 Cell Phone Charger Parts: Names & Functions?

-Are you curious about the workings of your cell phone charger parts?
+Are you curious about the workings of your mobile phone charger parts?
 Despite their varying designs and sizes, all chargers share a common purpose – to recharge your phone’s battery.

 Every charger, no matter its make or model, is composed of several key parts.
 These include the power plug, transformer, rectifier, filters, and voltage regulators, and, of course, the charger connector.